 What can you do to avoid all these issues?
 It is simple; feed your Frenchie oranges in moderation!

-Okay, now it’s time to go over the answers to the most frequently asked questions.
+Let’s continue with some popular questions.
 Read them carefully so that you can become the best possible dog owner!

 Q: What’s the nutritional value of an orange?